 What Does Die Casting Overflow Do?

-Die casting overflow do includes vent and reduce oxidation, control molten metal flow, maintain mold temperature uniformity etc.
+Die casting overflow do mainly includes vent and reduce oxidation, control molten metal flow, maintain mold temperature uniformity etc.

 The overflow port of the die casting machine is a precisely designed auxiliary cavity system in the mold.
 Its core functions are exhaust, slag collection, flow control and heat preservation, which directly determines the integrity of the casting.